-Standards of Satisfactory Academic Progress for Financial Aid
+Satisfactory Academic Progress for Financial Aid

-Academic progress will be determined by One Stop based upon the information contained on the student's academic transcript as of the date of the review.
-A student must meet both of the following standards in order to continue to receive financial assistance.
+Academic progress is determined by One Stop based upon the information contained on the student's academic transcript as of the date of the review.
+A student must meet both the qualitative and the quantitative standards in order to continue to receive Federal Financial Aid (Title IV).